A welcome from the Executive Headteacher and the Chair of the Dayspring Trust

 As a Church of England multi-academy trust, we place EACH child at the centre of our vision and all of our decision making as a child of God.

 Our mission together is to bring a first-class education and a breadth of opportunity to all of our pupils in light of the Christian Gospel.
 We also hope that these opportunities benefit the wider community, whether locally, nationally or internationally, such as in the links from both academies to Lesotho, a country within South Africa with which we have strong educational links.

 We take a strong stance against bullying and passionately believe that every child has the right to feel safe and nurtured whilst in our care.
-It is important that we model tolerance at every opportunity so that our young people leave us at 16 with the skills and moral purpose to make a difference to their communities.
+It is important that we value diversity, actively challenge prejudice and model our Christian values at every opportunity.
+By doing this, our young people will leave us at 16 with the skills and moral purpose to make a difference to their own lives and to the lives of their communities.

 Our Christian and British values underpin all of our actions and I encourage you to visit each academy’s website to see some excellent examples of how we live these values every day.

 We also have an open door policy and welcome you to The Dayspring Trust.
 Please contact the Head Teacher’s Personal Assistant if you would like to arrange a visit or a tour at either of our academies.
 We look forward to meeting you.

 Chair of the MAT Board